 Once I picked up Wes and Wendy, I told them about the board.
 I mean, what are the chances the perfect board would happen to be in the back?
 And what are the chances my brother just taught me this trick?
 I would never have thought to do this.

-And just for fun, click above for a account of how the day went in this short video taken with my phone.
+And just for fun, click above for an account of how the day went in this short video taken with my phone.

-It was quite a bucket list miracle kinda day, and I quite honestly cannot wait to do it all over again!
+The bucket list bike ride down Kettle Valley Railway trail was indeed a miracle kinda day, and I quite honestly cannot wait to do it all over again!

 But we’ll park down below at the park this time.
 Count on that…